muhammed9865/SearchYoutube/README.md

 # SearchYoutube
-I've started to learn Ktor (backend framework using Kotlin "my  love").
+I've started to learn Ktor (backend framework using Kotlin botbotb).
 Created this simple project to search youtube videos through a simple parameter "query".

 Most of the work was on running the script